-- To replace the lamp, follow all instructions provided on page E-30. - Be sure to replace the lamp when the message "The lamp has reached the end of its usable life.
-Please replace the lamp." appears.
-If you continue to use the lamp after the lamp has reached the end of its usable life, the lamp bulb may shatter, and pieces of glass may be scattered in the lamp case.
+To replace the lamp, follow all instructions provided on page E-25. sure to replace the tamp when the message "The lamp has eached the end of its usable life.
+Please replace the lamp.' appears.
+If you continue to use the lamp after the lamp has reached appears.
+If you continue to use the tamp and the tamp and the tamp and the tamp and the tamp bulb may shatter, and pieces of glass may be scattered in the lamp case.
 Do not touch them as the pieces of glass may cause injury.

-If this happens, contact your NEC dealer for lamp replacement.
+OURCE FOR PROJECTOR LAMPS AND ACCESSORIES If this happens, contact your NEC dealer for lamp replacement.